Alice Barbe

 Alice Barbe is particularly known for having co-founded SINGA, an international non profit that promotes civic engagement on migration led innovation.

 She is an author and recognised as an expert in the field of inclusion and good global governance.

 Early life and education

-Born in Paris on June 9, 1987, Alice grew up next to Béziers.
-She holds a law degree from the University of Law Montpellier, completed with the Erasmus Programme at the University of Political Sciences of Copenhagen, and a European master's degree in Political Sciences that she completed in the Universities of Siena, Krakow, Montpellier and the Institute of European Studies in Strasbourg.
+Born in Paris on 9 June 1987, Alice grew up next to Béziers.
+She holds a law degree from the University of Law Montpellier, completed with the Erasmus Programme at the University of Political Sciences of Copenhagen, and a European master's degree in Political Sciences that she completed in the Universities of Siena, Kraków, Montpellier and the Institute of European Studies in Strasbourg.
 She worked at the Secretariat of the Convention for Biological Diversity in Montreal, for the United Nations Environment Programme before launching SINGA in France.

 Career

 Singa

 In 2012, she joined Nathanael Molle and Guillaume Capelle who have just launched SINGA, after having been disappointed by her experience at the UN.
 They start Singa as a movement to promote migration led innovation, including digital innovations, which led to the creation of the first hosting platform for refugees in 2015 in France.
 Singa becomes an international organization as it scales in several European countries and creates incubators to support entrepreneurship in migration, addressing specifically entrepreneurs with a migrant background.
 In 2022, Singa counts chapters in 7 countries and more than 100 employees.

 In 2018, Alice receives the Social Entrepreneur Award from the Office Franco-Québécois pour la jeunesse (OFQJ) and is selected as Obama Scholar, Emerging Leader by the Obama Foundation, which offers her a sabbatical year in New York at Columbia University.
 In 2019, she accepted the Global Pluralism Award by the Global Pluralism Center in Ottawa on behalf of SINGA.

 Barbe served as the CEO of Singa France until 2020 and CEO of Singa Global, the organization's central office, that was created after the scaling of Singa in 7 countries in Europe and Canada.
 She regularly speaks out to denounce refugees' stigmatization, and to encourage more inclusion for entrepreneurs with a migrant background.
 On International Women Day in 2019, President Barack Obama highlights her work on Twitter.